Photo © ViewApart/IStock

 Here are some pointers to help keep you covered while backpacking.

-When you buy a World Nomads travel insurance policy, rest assured your coverage has been crafted by passionate travellers who have lugged backpacks, battled bedbugs and waited in line for the restroom too.
-For trip ideas and tips, check out our article on backpacking dos and don’ts and much more.
+When you buy a World Nomads travel insurance plan, rest assured that your coverage has been crafted by passionate travellers who have lugged backpacks, battled bedbugs, and fought with food poisoning along the way as well.
+For trip ideas and tips, check out our article on backpacking dos and don’ts, as well as some of our favorite backpacking trips:

 This is only a summary of coverage and does not include the full terms and conditions of the policy.
 It is important you read and understand your policy as it contains benefits, conditions, exclusions and pre-existing condition exclusions.
 If you do not understand your coverage, or if you have questions about your coverage, just ask us.